GetSoloTech/solo-server/README.md

 solo --help

 ╭─ Commands ───────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ setup      Set up Solo Server environment with interactive prompts and saves configuration to config.json.           │ │ robo       Robotics operations: motor setup, calibration, teleoperation, data recording, training, and inference     │ │ serve      Start a model server with the specified model.                                                            │ │ status     Check running models, system status, and configuration.                                                   │ │ list       List all downloaded models available in HuggingFace cache and Ollama.                                     │ │ test       Test if the Solo server is running correctly.
-Performs an inference test to verify server functionality.  │ │ stop       Stops Solo Server services.
+│ setup      Set up Solo CLI environment with interactive prompts and saves configuration to config.json.           │ │ robo       Robotics operations: motor setup, calibration, teleoperation, data recording, training, and inference     │ │ serve      Start a model server with the specified model.                                                            │ │ status     Check running models, system status, and configuration.                                                   │ │ list       List all downloaded models available in HuggingFace cache and Ollama.                                     │ │ test       Test if the Solo CLI is running correctly.
+Performs an inference test to verify server functionality.  │ │ stop       Stops Solo CLI services.
 You can specify a server type with 'ollama', 'vllm', or 'llama.cpp'           │ │            Otherwise, all Solo services will be stopped.                                                             │ │ download   Downloads a Hugging Face model using the huggingface repo id.                                             │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯